wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-ll-h/iothubdeviceclient-ll-sendeventasync.md

 * `eventMessageHandle` The handle to an IoT Hub message.

 * `eventConfirmationCallback` The callback specified by the device for receiving confirmation of the delivery of the IoT Hub message.
-This callback can be expected to invoke the [IoTHubDeviceClient_LL_SendEventAsync](../iothub-device-client-ll-h/iothubdeviceclient-ll-sendeventasync.md) function for the same message in an attempt to retry sending a failing message.
+This callback can be expected to invoke the IoTHubDeviceClient_LL_SendEventAsync function for the same message in an attempt to retry sending a failing message.
 The user can specify a NULL value here to indicate that no callback is required.

 * `userContextCallback` User specified context that will be provided to the callback.
 This can be NULL.

-**NOTE:** The application behavior is undefined if the user calls the [IoTHubDeviceClient_LL_Destroy](../iothub-device-client-ll-h/iothubdeviceclient-ll-destroy.md) function from within any callback.
+: Do not call [IoTHubDeviceClient_LL_Destroy()](../iothub-device-client-ll-h/iothubdeviceclient-ll-destroy.md) or [IoTHubDeviceClient_LL_DoWork()](../iothub-device-client-ll-h/iothubdeviceclient-ll-dowork.md) from inside your application's callback.

 ## Remarks
 The IOTHUB_MESSAGE_HANDLE instance provided as argument is copied by the function, so this argument can be destroyed by the calling application right after IoTHubDeviceClient_LL_SendEventAsync returns.
 The copy of eventMessageHandle is later destroyed by the iothub client when the message is effectively sent, if a failure sending it occurs, or if the client is destroyed.